 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE AND THE HOUSE OF REPRESENTATIVES OF THE STATE OF MONTANA:

 That the 55th Legislature encourage the Governor and the Private Industry Councils to establish additional followup measures to identify long-term outcomes of adults participating in JTPA Title IIA programs.
 Additional followup should be conducted on 10% of the participants who are placed in employment by JTPA operators and should require followup at 13 weeks and at 26 weeks to more accurately determine, at a minimum, the actual duration of employment, type of occupation, employer, and week-by-week earning history.
 To the extent possible, employment data should be verified against available employment records, including records maintained on the unemployment insurance and workers' compensation insurance.
 These outcomes of the JTPA-funded job training programs should be compared to federal performance standards and verified against original placement data.
-This information should be included in the annual performance report of the Job Training Coordinating Council to the Governor.
+This information should be included in the annual performance report of the state Job Training Bureau, Department of Labor and Industry, to the Governor.